Increase Lifespan and Reverse Aging

 Why do we try to slow down the aging process?

-We try to slow down the aging process so that we don’t get diseases.
+We try to slow the aging process so we don’t get diseases.
 And when they do occur, don’t just put a bandaid on and treat the symptoms.
 Instead, reverse the body’s age, and the diseases will disappear.

 There are two types of information in the body: